 Since then, the events have become a tradition, with Bhatia routinely spending several hundred thousand dollars annually to bring together young basketball fans from all cultures and immerse them in the basketball community.
 These types of continued efforts led to the bestowment of another title in 2013 as Bhatia was named Raptors Ambassador for South Asians.

 Though he may be a Raptors Superfan, the outreach is not limited to Toronto.
-Bhatia has put on similar events such as selling out a movie theatre for an NBA watch party and events planned for this upcoming season in Cleveland and Brooklyn.
+Bhatia has put on similar events such as selling out a movie theatre for an NBA watch party.

 In addition to his work in bringing communities closer to the game of basketball itself, he's also an ambassador for the Daughters of India initiative through World Vision, a partnership that came to be thanks to his affiliation with the Raptors and Punjabi background.